 The most important thing is that you are alerted whenever you lose the Buy Box.
 SellerApp’s Buy Box alerts will always keep you in the loop so that you can win it back immediately and secure your sales!

 While the Buy Box is not the only factor that contributes to success on Amazon, it is a key feature.
 Pricing is one of the crucial factors affecting your chances of winning the ‘magic’ box, but you need to ensure that it doesn’t come at the cost of your profit margins.
-Automation has made it easier for sellers to consistently change prices and challenge for the Buy Box.
+Automation has made it easier for sellers to consistently change prices and challenge the Buy Box.
 Unfortunately, the competition has also led to an increase in price wars.